openformatproj/augmented-things/augmented-things/web/README.md

 # web

 ## Setting
 This module contains all what concerns the Web Server that provides and interface between the remote user and the Augmented Things infrastructure.
-Two main server provide access via browser or via mobile application (see the [relative documentation and sources](https://drive.google.com/open?id=1pkO_xtF5SklMtcSNe4vK67tayJ96MfV0)).
+Two main services provide and interface to om2m via browser or via mobile app developed on Android (see the relative documentation and [sources](https://drive.google.com/open?id=1ji5jKmUPzDfxiWXNrXRphrfWNK1Cl3Ud)).

 In order to launch it, be sure that [```./om2m/om2m-common/src/main/resources/configuration/config.ini```](https://github.com/openformatproj/augmented-things/blob/master/augmented-things/om2m/om2m-common/src/main/resources/configuration/config.ini) file is set in this way
 ```